 What is the role of a technical product manager?

-The role of a technical product manager significantly diverges from a traditional product manager, especially in terms of their technical background and interactions.
+The role of a technical product manager significantly diverges from a traditional product manager or traditional product management consulting firms, especially in terms of their technical background and interactions.
 One key distinction in the technical product manager role is their closer collaboration with the engineering team and design units.
 It’s crucial for them to possess a strong technical background, including expertise in computer science, IT, software development, and broader engineering facets.

 The specific responsibilities in technical product management can shift depending on the company’s nature and the product under development.
 For instance, a technical product manager in a SaaS enterprise primarily delves into the product’s engineering and design.
 In contrast, one in an audio equipment business would emphasize the integration of hardware and software components.
 There might also be instances where they partake in code refactoring to optimize the product’s software maintainability and overall performance.